-The University of Queensland and the University of Exeter believe that the most complex of global challenges - ranging from food and water security to political instability to healthy living and mental health - require interdisciplinary research that spans institutions, countries and even continents.
-The two Universities therefore joined together to create the QUEX Institute, through which our talented academic staff can work together to bring their distinct perspectives and expertise to address global challenges.
+The University of Queensland and the University of Exeter consider that the most complex global challenges (ranging from food, mineral, and water security, to digital disruption and societal impacts, healthy living, environmental and ecosystem health), require interdisciplinary research that spans institutions, countries and even continents.
+To address these challenges, the two Universities established the QUEX Institute, through which our talented researchers collaborate to bring their distinct perspectives and expertise to address global challenges.

-Building on a platform of active collaboration and academic exchange, we will build capacity and jointly invest in enhancing the opportunities for our researchers to work together.
+Building on a platform of active collaboration and academic exchange, we are continuing to build capacity and jointly invest in enhancing the opportunities for our researchers to work together.

-In support of this vision, and building upon five successful years of PhD studentships, the QUEX Institute is pleased to offer a sixth call for PhD project proposals.
+In support of this vision, and building upon seven successful years of PhD studentships, the QUEX Institute is pleased to offer an 8th call for PhD project proposals.

-The 2022 round of the QUEX Institute Call for PhD project proposals is now open for applications, with a closing date of Monday, 30 May 2022.
+The 2024 round of the QUEX Institute Call for PhD project proposals is now open for applications.
+The Online application portal closes: